 - More affordable: Was introduced into a lower priced category (97 percent cheaper at launch).

 - More modern: Reflects 2 years and 1 month of technical progress since the S Typ 007 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the S Typ 007 emerges as the winner of the contest (17 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the S Typ 007 is the clear winner of the match-up (18 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.